 What information is required to complete the financial aid verification process at SUBR?

 Not every student selected for verification will be required to submit the same verification documentation.
 Generally, most students will require at least a verification worksheet and copies of the tax information, wages earned or untaxed income during the process.
-Additional items may be required based on your individual application and family’s personal circumstances.
-Please review your financial aid eligibility requirements on your Banner Self- Service account to see what verification documents have been requested.
+Additional items may be required based on your individual application and your family’s personal circumstances.
+Please review the financial aid eligibility requirements on your Banner Self-Service account to see what verification documents have been requested.

-What happens if information supplied on the FAFSA is found to be inaccurate?
+What happens if the information supplied on the FAFSA is found to be inaccurate?

 In some cases, files are selected for verification after the disbursement of financial assistance.
 Once the university receives such notification, additional disbursements will not be processed until the verification process is completed.